AndrewJBateman/angular-data-gauges/README.md

 ## :books: General info

+* basic working app that displays 3 gauges with green, orange and red colours configurable from the `app.component.ts` file.
-Google chart tools have a wide range of interactive charts and data tools.
+* Google chart tools have a wide range of interactive charts and data tools.

 ## :camera: Screenshots